Healthy Homes Assessment Greenmeadows

 What We Do

-We are serious about your investment We conduct comprehensive inspections so you won’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing an home.
+We take your investment seriously and conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the exciting aspects of owning or purchasing the home.

-We specialise in a range of services to make sure that you are fully updated on the condition of any property you may be looking to purchase or sell in addition to other services.
+We specialise in a range of solutions to make sure you are completely informed of the condition of any property you could be thinking of buying or selling as well as additional solutions.

-Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the reports, you can actually see any problems that might be identified.
-Because of our detailed report, it’s easy to understand why we receive so many clients who recommend our services to their family and friends.
+With our systemised approach to inspecting your property as well as the latest technology in software that incorporates digital images into your reports, you are able to actually see any problems that might be identified.
+Because of our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family members and friends.

 Get Peace of Mind - Get in Touch